Oregon Coast Beach Connection - lodging, dining, news, events and more

 Seal Rock

 There’s maybe a quarter mile of a town here, but it contains a couple of treasures.
 Some coffee, cookie and curio shops line the tiny patch of a business district next to 101.
-This was also the site of Sea Gulch, where whimsical cowboy characters created by wooden, chainsaw sculptures inhabited a mythical Old West town.
-It is now gone, but some hints remain in the old west-like architecture.
+This has been the site of at least one business over the decades, where whimsical cowboy characters created by wooden, chainsaw sculptures inhabited a mythical Old West town.
+A variety of gift shops inhabit Seal Rock and much remains in the old west-like architecture.

 Mysterious stumps sometimes show up at the Curtis St. access.